-Jack Northrop Elementary School (Principal: Dr. Hana Imoisili)
+Desert View Elementary School (Principal: Misty Gale)

-Jack Northrop Elementary is seeking funding to invest in our plan to build a whole-child focused community school.
-We recognize that the key components of a community school include integrated student support, family and community engagement, collaborative leadership practices, and extended learning time and opportunities.
+Desert View Elementary is seeking funding to invest in our plan to build a whole-child focused community school.
+We recognize that the key components of a community school include integrated student supports, family and community engagement, collaborative leadership practices, and extended learning time and opportunities.
 We have designed our implementation to focus on integrated student supports in Year 1, and will continue to build and develop across the comprehensive school model over the course of the 5-year grant.